Louise Upston: Minister for Disabled Issues

 On 24 April 2024, Upston assumed Penny Simmonds' Disability Issues portfolio following a cabinet reshuffle.
 The Ministry for Disabled People falls under the oversight of the Ministry of Social Development, which Upston heads.

 On 15 August 2024, Upston announced that Whaikaha - Ministry of Disabled People would be restructured as a policy and advisory department and that its support service delivery functions would be assumed by the Ministry of Social Development (MSD).
 Disabled Persons Assembly chief executive and former Green Party MP Mojo Mathers, disability advocate Blake Forbes-Gentle, CCS Disability Action national policy analyst Phoebe Eden-Mann and Green Party disability spokesperson Kahurangi Carter criticised the government decision, saying that it would adversely affect the ability of disabled people to access support services due to MSD's poor track record of serving the disabled community.

 On 29 August, Upston announced that the Government would raise fines for people illegally parking in disabled car parks from NZ$150 to NZ$750 effective 1 October 2024.

 On 3 September 2025, Upston confirmed that the Government would roll out changes to the disability support system throughout 2026 with the goal of making it easier for disabled people and their carers to access support payments.
 Key changes include introducing assessments for new disability applicants from 1 February 2026; introducing a new budget for existing flexible funding users from 1 April 2026; and introducing a new reassessment system for disability applicants from 1 October 2026.

+On 12 March 2026, Upston confirmed that the Government would lift restrictions on support payments for disabled people and their carers from 1 April following a review into the funding system.
+She said that the changes reflected the recommendations of the 2024 independent review and feedback from the disabled community in 2025.
+The announcement was welcomed by several disability carers including Disability Support Service Transformation general manager Alastair Hill.
+Emily Writes, the former director of charity Awhi Nga Matua, criticised Upston for not issuing an apology for the harm caused to disabled carers by the 2024 cutbacks.

+A Report released by the Ministry for Social Development (MSD) in September 2026 clarifies that over 30,000 beneficiaries were adversely affected by processing errors relating to revised criteria for Confirmation of Circumstances, and MSD staff reductions and incompetence.
+Many were refused food grants “because food is not a necessity” under Louise Upston’s watch as Minister for MSD.
+And it is worthy to note she was also publicly dismissive of beneficiaries entitled (in legislation) accommodation assistance on welfare, while asserting it was her right to receive a $52,000 per accommodation perk in respect to a home that she owns freehold.
+These failings have been widely canvassed in the NZ media such as NewsTalk ZB, RadioNz, & Stuff.
+And the official MSD review is available MSD Review..